sofiarovaris/Huffman/README.md

 # Huffman

-Este projeto foi desenvolvido como parte da disciplina de Projeto e Análise de Algoritmos da faculdade.
-O objetivo do projeto era implementar o algoritmo de compressão de Huffman para compactar e descompactar arquivos.
+This project was developed as part of the Algorithms Project and Analysis course in college.
+The goal of the project was to implement the Huffman compression algorithm to compress and decompress files.

-## Funcionalidades
+## Features

-- Compactação de arquivos por palavras;
+- File compression by words;
-- Compactação de arquivos por caracteres;
+- File compression by characters;
-- Descompactação de arquivos por palavras;
+- File decompression by words;
-- Descompactação de arquivos por caracteres;
+- File decompression by characters;

-## Tecnologias Utilizadas
+## Technologies Used

-- **Linguagem de Programação**: Java
+- **Programming Language**: Java
-- **Ambiente de Desenvolvimento**: Visual Studio Code (VSCode)
+- **Development Environment**: Visual Studio Code (VSCode)
-- **Gerenciamento de Dependências**: Maven
+- **Dependency Management**: Maven

-## Como Executar
+## How to Run

-1. **Clonar o Repositório**
+1. **Clone the Repository**
     ```bash
     git clone https://github.com/sofiarovaris/Huffman.git
     ```

-2. **Abrir o Projeto no VSCode**
+2. **Open the Project in VSCode**
-    - Abra o Visual Studio Code.
+    - Open Visual Studio Code.
-    - Vá em `File` > `Open Folder...` e selecione a pasta do projeto clonada.
+    - Go to `File` > `Open Folder...` and select the cloned project folder.

-3. **Compilar e Executar o Projeto**
+3. **Compile and Run the Project**
-    - Compile o projeto clicando no ícone de compilar na barra lateral ou usando o atalho `Ctrl+Shift+B`.
+    - Compile the project by clicking on the compile icon in the sidebar or using the shortcut `Ctrl+Shift+B`.
-    - Execute o projeto clicando no ícone de execução ou usando o atalho `F5`.
+    - Run the project by clicking on the run icon or using the shortcut `F5`.